ReApptor/ReApptor.TypeScript.Linq/README.md

 extension methods serving a variety of purposes in working with collections of types.

+It's a simple, lightweight, intuitive set of features with good documentation and examples.
+No complicated or superfluous interfaces, structures, or logic.
+No additional or external types or objects.

 The original idea behind this package is to make TypeScript syntax look like C# to ease the work for developers using both C# and TypeScript in their day-to-day work.